-Cell-based protein production systems, in addition to providing commercial lab products such as detection antibodies, are becoming increasingly important for the development and manufacture of biotherapeutics1.
+Cell-based protein production systems, in addition to providing commercial lab products such as detection antibodies, are becoming increasingly important for the development and manufacture of biotherapeutics.
 In efforts to boost protein production, focus is often placed on improving bioreactor systems.
 However, there is also room for improvement upstream in selecting better, high-producing cells.

-The WOLF® Cell Sorter makes it possible to significantly enrich a cell population for high expressors with bulk sorting based on scatter and fluorescent properties.
-The easy-to-use WolfViewer software, small footprint (2ft3), and affordable price point make it a good fit for labs with both limited or advanced experience in flow cytometry.
+The WOLF Cell Sorter makes it possible to significantly enrich a cell population for high expressors with its bulk sorting capabilities.
+The easy-to-use WOLFViewer software, small footprint (2ft), and affordable price point make it a good fit for labs with either limited or advanced experience in flow cytometry.
 The instrument's ability to enhance protein expression is shown below with the most commonly used cell line in bioproduction, Chinese Hamster Ovarian (CHO) cells.